You might like to read Introduction to Integration first!

 Notice that some of it is positive, and some negative.

 The definite integral will work out the net value.

 Let us do the calculations:

 But sometimes we want all area treated as positive (without the part below the axis being subtracted).

-This is like the example we just did, but now we expect that all area is positive (imagine we had to paint it).
+This is like the example we just did, but now we expect that it is all positive (imagine we had to paint it).